-The carpal tunnel is found at the base of the palm, bounded partly by carpal bones and partly by the transverse carpal ligament, giving it a fibrous roof.
-The carpal tunnel contains nine flexor tendons (two going to each of the four fingers and one to the thumb) as well as the median nerve[1].
-The carpal tunnel is therefore quite tightly packed, and any condition that might increase the volume of the structures inside of it can cause the median nerve to compress, in turn leading to ischemia of the nerve and resulting in paresthesia and pain[1, 8].
+The carpal tunnel (CT) is found at the base of the palm.
+It is bounded partly by the eight carpal bones and partly by a tough fibrous roof called transverse carpal ligament (TCL).
+The tunnel gives passage to; 1) eight digital flexor tendons, (two for each of the medial four fingers), 2) flexor pollicis longus (FPL) tendon for the thumb, 3) their flexor synovial sheaths, and 4) the median nerve (MN) [1].
+CT is therefore quite tightly packed, and any condition that might increase the volume of the structures inside it can cause compression of the MN.
+This, in turn, might lead to ischemia of the nerve which presents as pain and paresthesia[1, 8].

 The American Academy of Orthopedic Surgeons (AAOS) defines CTS as “a symptomatic compression neuropathy of the median nerve at the level of the wrist”[3, 9].
-The median nerve connects to the three radial fingers and the radial half of the fourth digit with sensory branches, so that when it is compressed and CTS is present, symptoms can be felt in those fingers[3].
-The palm remains unaffected by CTS however because the palmar sensory palmar cutaneous branch is approximately 6cm proximal to the transverse carpal ligament, and so is not affected by changes in the carpal tunnel[3].
+MN gives sensory branches to the lateral three fingers and the lateral half of the ring finger, so that when it is compressed, symptoms of CTS are manifested in those fingers[3].
+The palm of hand remains however unaffected by CTS as it is supplied by the sensory cutaneous branch of median nerve (PCBMN).
+This branch arises about 6cm proximal to the TCL, then passes superficial to the ligament, so it is not affected by the pressure changes within the CT[3].

-Furthermore, idiopathic CTS is the most common diagnosis in patients with symptoms (pain, numbness, and a tingling sensation along the median nerve (MN) distribution in the hands most distressing at night)[10].
+Furthermore, idiopathic CTS is the most common diagnosis in patients with symptoms of pain, numbness, and tingling sensation along the MN distribution in the hands[10].
 Although this syndrome is widely recognized, its etiology remains largely unclear.
-Recent MRI, histological, and biomechanical studies have strongly suggested that the development of idiopathic CTS is closely related to the neuronal vasculature and abnormalities of synovial tissue and flexor tendons within the carpal tunnel[11, 12].
+Recent MRI, histological, and biomechanical studies have strongly suggested that the development of idiopathic CTS is closely related to the dysfunction of neuronal vasculature, synovial tissue and flexor tendons within the CT[11, 12].

-The carpal tunnel is the fibro-osseous pathway on the palmar aspect of the wrist, which connects the mid-palmar space of the hand with the anterior compartment of the distal forearm.
-The tunnel is made up of the carpal bones on the bottom articulating together to form an arch, which is convex a tunnel-like groove called the sulcus carpi.
-This osseous groove is topped volarly by the tough flexor retinaculum (FR), which arches over the carpus, and converts the sulcus carpi into the carpal tunnel.
-The tunnel gives pass to eight digital flexor tendons, the flexor pollicis longus (FPL) tendon, the synovium, and the MN from the forearm to the hand.
+CT is the fibro-osseous pathway on the palmar aspect of the wrist which connects the anterior compartment of the distal forearm with the mid-palmar space of the hand.
+On its bottom, the CT is made up of the carpal bones articulating together to form a backward convex bony arch, resulting in formation ofon the dorsal side and concave on the palmar side, forming a tunnel-like groove called the sulcus carpi.
+This osseous groove is topped volarly by the tough flexor retinaculum (FR), which arches over the carpus, and thus converting the sulcus carpi into the CT.

-FR can be differentiated into three continuous segments.
-The thin proximal segment is composed of thickened deep antibrachial fascia of the forearm (volar carpal ligament), the middle tough transverse carpal ligament (TCL), and the distal segment of the FR, which is composed of an aponeurosis between the thenar and hypothenar muscles.
-As a result, it is recommended to have a more extensive surgical release, and not only a resection of the middle segment of the FR[13].
+FR can be differentiated into three continuous segments; 1) a proximal thin segment called the volar carpal ligament.
+It is the thickened deep antibrachial fascia of the forearm, 2) the middle tough segment is the TCL, and 3) the distal segment is formed of an aponeurosis which extends distally between the thenar and hypothenar muscles.
+Therefore, it is recommended to have a more extensive surgical release, instead of only resection of the middle segment of the FR[13].

-At the level of the hook of hamate, the width of the carpal tunnel is about 20 mm, which is the most narrow compared to its proximal (24 mm) or distal (25 mm) ends[13, 14].
-Moreover, the narrowest section of the tunnel is located 1 cm beyond the midline of the distal row of the carpal bones where its sectional area is about 1.6 cm2[15].
+The width of the CT is about 20 mm at the level of the hook of hamate,which is narrower compared to its proximal (24 mm) or distal (25 mm) ends[13, 14] counterparts.
+Moreover, the narrowest sectional area of the tunnel is located 1 cm beyond the midline of the distal row of the carpal bones where its sectional area is about 1.6 cm2[15].